sbatson5/firestore-jest-mock/README.md

 ### Subcollections

-A common case in Firestore is to store data in document [subcollections](https://firebase.google.com/docs/firestore/manage-data/structure-data#subcollections).
-You can model these in firestore-jest-mock like so:
+A common Firestore use case is to store data in document [subcollections](https://firebase.google.com/docs/firestore/manage-data/structure-data#subcollections).
+You can model these with firestore-jest-mock like so:

 ```js
 const { mockFirebase } = require('firestore-jest-mock');